stereokai/amok/readme.markdown

     When set to a executable, will be opened after the server has been spun up.

   BUNDLER
-    When set to an executable, will be used to bundle and serve scripts.
+    When set to an executable, will be used to bundle scripts.
 ```

 ## Usage